Compensation Scheme of Last Resort

 Notices for the annual levy

-ASIC anticipates that we will begin to issue notices for the 2024-25 annual levy, early August 2024.
-These will be available for account holders via the ASIC regulatory portal.
+The levy notices will be available for account holders via the ASIC regulatory portal.
 For those not yet registered on the portal, the notice will be sent via mail to the address registered with ASIC.
 Levies will be due for payment 30 business days after issue.

 Relevant legislation